parthasm/Useful-Algorithms/README.md

 The randomized contraction algorithm to compute number of Minimum cuts in a graph.

 ## Single Source Shortest Path -
 This problem can be solved by several graph search algorithms - most notable among them - Djikstra and Bellman-Ford, which are implemented.
+Djikstra, the faster algorithm, is used for graphs with non-negative edge costs, while Bellman-Ford, the slower algorithm is used for graphs with any edge costs.

 ## Union-Find Applications -
 Kruskal's Minimum Spanning Tree algorithm and Single-Link Clustering algorithm are implemented with multiple variants of the Union-Find data structure and also without using the Union-Find.